-On February 12, 2009, the Company dedesignated the forward contract it had entered into to hedge \$36.5 million (AUD) of its \$39.5 million (AUD) future minimum required payments to the Commonwealth of Australia.
-At March 29, 2013, the U.S. dollar value of the remaining hedged \$3.4 million (AUD) payable was \$3.5 million.
-On April 2, 2013, the Company settled its final minimum required payment with the Commonwealth of Australia.
+On February 12, 2009, the Company dedesignated the forward contract it had entered into to hedge \$36.5 million (AUD) of its \$39.5 million (AUD) minimum required payments to the Commonwealth of Australia.
+The Company settled its final minimum required payment with the Commonwealth of Australia on April 2, 2013.